 Yes, that’s right…I’m talking about Tim “You can’t stop him, you can only hope to contain him” Stapleton, scorer of two goals in the last five games.

 The Thrashers didn’t come by these two points easily, though.
-After going up 2-0 in the first period on goals by Rob
+After going up 2-0 in the first period on goals by Rob Schremp and

 Last night the Atlanta Thrashers were spared the indignity of dropping yet another rung on the NHL standings ladder.
 Had the New Jersey Devils continued their winning ways against the Ottawa Senator they would have jumped over the Thrashers and moved them down to 12th place in the Eastern Conference.
 It would have also left them with the 6th fewest points in the NHL standing…just one position out of being a lottery pick team in this summers draft.